chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

 - [ ] refactor: Is doing PyAllExportUtil too much string magic?
-- [ ] fix: Use actual outcome should not be available for exceptions or binary operations (assert False)
-- [ ] fix: Introduce parameter object refactoring is not available no a str annotation
 - [ ] refactor: why do we need a different check during tests? `PyWrapHeuristics.isProtocol`
 - [ ] fix: Combine settings for parameter object
 - [ ] fix: Offer parameter object on whole function signature